domfarolino/blog/_posts/2016-4-1-Binary-Tree-Right-Side-View.md

 ```

 From this we can see at any given moment every node in the queue will be at a level equivalent to or deeper than that
 of the front-most.
-This is important because our modifications must let us store the largest node in a single level into our
+This is important because our modifications must let us store the largest node of a single level into our
-`returnVector` before we move onto the first node of the next level.
+`returnVector` before moving onto the first node of the next level.
 This means we'll need to know exactly how many nodes are
-at each level so we can break appropriately before filling up the queue with nodes from another level.
-In order to do this, we can
+at each level so we can break appropriately before pushing nodes from another level to the queue.
+We can do this by
-maintain a variable `count` to hold the number of nodes in the current level.
-Since we'll be starting at the root of the tree, our
+maintaining a variable `count` to hold the number of nodes in the current level.
+Using `q.size()` is not a good idea is because
+it will wax and wane as we traverse through even a single level, pushing children and popping the current node, whereas we can
+set `count` as a static value before doing any of this.
+The key is getting `count` correct from the beginning.
+This will act as our base case, and observation will reveal that `count` is equal to the number of nodes in the
-`count` will be equal to `queue.size()` when we enter the while loop for the first time.
+queue (namely `queue.size()`) when we enter the while loop for the first time.

-We now know how many nodes are in the current level (`1`).
-We need to grab the largest node in this level.
+We know how many nodes are in the current level (`1`).
+We now need to grab the largest node at this level.
+At this point this is the
-This will always be at `q.back()` because we are always pushing the smaller of the children to the queue first (see visual above).
+only node the queue, but looking at how we push nodes into the queue (`parent->leftChild` before `parent->rightChild`) we can see
+that the largest node will always exist at `q.back()` (also `q.at(count-1)`).
+Now that we have the largest node at our current level stored,
-Now we just need to loop through all of the nodes in the queue (there are `count` of them), and for each one push its children to
+we just need to loop through all of the `count` nodes in the queue and for each one push its children to the queue and pop the current
-the queue and pop the current node.
-We must also decrement our `count` to correctly maintain the number of nodes at each level.
-Notice
+node (standard procedure).
+This will fill up the queue will all of the nodes at the next level.
+We must also decrement our `count`to
-how this process will cause our `queue.size()` to expand as expected (given the current node has children to push), but our
-`count` always maintains the number of nodes in the current level.
-Now we can tell when their are no more nodes in a level to push.
+correctly maintain the number of nodes left at the current level.
+After we flush the nodes from the current level and fill the queue with
-The queue will now contain all the nodes in the next level with the largest at the very end.
-Simple rinse and repeat the above process.
+nodes in the next the queue will ONLY contain nodes from the new leve.
+This means `q.size()` will always be equal to the level
+count, meaning `count` will always correctly be set to the number of nodes at the current level.